Homemade Amish Potato Salad

 What is Amish potato salad?
 Amish potato salad is a combination of cooked and diced potatoes with boiled eggs and chopped pickles.
 Which are dressed in a miracle whip-based dressing with sweet sugar, tangy vinegar, and mustard.

-It's a combination of flavors that create a unique taste that many people love.
+It's a combination of flavors that creates a unique taste that many people love.
 And it is a cool and creamy dish that will fill you up.

 Amish-style Potato Salad